kanesharan/SneakerScraper/README.md

 # SneakerScraper

-Data scraper for sneaker sites.
+Scraper for sneaker sites to build the ultimate database of sneakers.

 ### Installation